surajrao2003/False_Positive_Annotation_Tool/README.md

 # False_Positive_Annotation_Tool
-The False Positive Annotation Tool allows you to quickly review and manage false positives from a model's predictions.
-You can accept or reject bounding boxes and edit class labels, all while supporting the COCO dataset format.
-This tool speeds up manual annotation by enabling you to perform all actions using keyboard shortcuts.
+This tool allows quick review of model-generated false positive annotations in the COCO dataset format.
+Designed to streamline the process of manually reviewing and curating false positive predictions from machine learning models like Grounding DINO.